-Calculator: A scientific calculator with trigonometric and exponential functions or a graphing calculator is required for this class.
-While they can be used for study and homework, calculators such as the TI-95 that do symbolic calculation are not allowed.
+Calculator: A scientific calculator with trigonometric and exponential functions or a graphing calculator is recommended for this class.
+While they can be used for study and homework, calculators such as the TI-95 that do symbolic calculation are not allowed for exams.
+Some exams may not allow a calculator at all.